libAtoms/QUIP/Tools/quippy/doc/atoms.rst

       with :meth:`calc_connect_hysteretic` and accessed by calling
       :meth:`neighbour` with ``alt_connect=at.hysteretic_connect``.

-   .. attribute:: data

-      :class:`Table` object storing the data for all of the atomic properties.
-No need to access directly; use the automatically created view arrays such as `pos`, `z`, `velo`, etc.

    .. attribute:: neighbours

       A :class:`Neighbours` object, which, when indexed with an